ElFalch/lund-farm/README.md

 ## Thanks Page

 - Paragraph thanking users for their submission and informing them that they will recieve a response as soon as possible at the top of the page.

 - Button: linking back to the home page.

+- Large image: filling space at the bottom of the page.

+## 404 Page

+- Paragraph explaining that unfortunately, the page they are looking can't be found.

+- Button: linking back to the home page.